allan-lee-0724/Project_2/README.md

     - solved: uninstalling helm charts resulted in indefinite "Terminating" status on select pods
         - force delete the pod by using {kubectl delete pod <PODNAME> --grace-period=0 --force --namespace <NAMESPACE>}
         - RETRO REVIEW FROM JAN 17, 2023: FORCE DELETE WILL ONLY DELETE THE POD FROM CLI, NOT ACTUALLY STOPPING/TERMINATING IT FROM THE CLUSTER.
 THE POD MIGHT STILL BE RUNNING IN THE BACKEND--THIS WILL CAUSE ISSUES EVERYWHERE DOWN THE STREAM
-            - WHEN REINSTALLING HELM CHARTS AND RECONFIGURING YAML FILES
+            - WHEN REINSTALLING HELM CHARTS AND RECONFIGURING YAML FILES A POD WILL BE IN PENDING STATUS UNTIL THE INVISIBLE POD IS ACTUALLY TERMINTED
+            - WHEN ACCESSING GRAFANA, ONLY LOKI SHOWS UP AS A DATA SOURCE, NO PROMETHEUS
+                - WHEN TRYING TO ADD PROMETHEUS, A "Error reading Prometheus: An error occurred within the plugin" MESSAGE WILL POP UP
+            - WHEN ACCESSING JENKINS, TWO DIFFERENT ERROR MESSAGES SHOW UP:
+                - "error looking up service account default/jenkins: serviceaccount "jenkins" not found."
+                - "jenkins Startup probe failed: HTTP probe failed with statuscode: 503"

 ## update Jan 13, 2023
 - refurnished Spring app